gluschenko/anvil-tasks/README.md

 ## Requirements

-* .NET Framework 2.0 and upper
+* .NET Framework 2.0 and higher
-* Visual Studio 2010 and upper
+* Visual Studio 2010 and higher
 * Your patience :)

 ## Screenshots